pi-null-mezon/vpglib/README.md

 # VPGLIB

-Based on Opencv and was designed for one special purpose - to measure heart rate from video of the human face.
+An Opencv extension library that uses digital image processing for the blood pulse extraction from video of the human face.
-Pay attention that ordinary PC is not certified as measurement tool, so measurement error could be very high.
-Use it at your own risk, no warranties are granted.
+Pay attention that ordinary PC is not certified as measurement tool, so measurement error could be high.
+So, use it at your own risk, no warranties are granted.

-Measurement ranges from 55 bpm to 175 bpm, absolute error less than 5 bpm (compare to fingertip pulse oximeter).
+Works fine only if subject's face is well illuminated.
+HR measurement ranges from 55 bpm to 175 bpm and absolute error in most cases should be less than 5 bpm.
-Warning!!!
-Works fine with ordinary web-cams only if face of subject is well illuminated.

 To work with vpg library you should provide the following dependencies: opencv